Overleaf incident

 Git integration is restored

-Overleaf is currently experiencing a critical incident affecting Git Access (git.overleaf.com), which began 23h ago.
-The vendor's full update timeline is below.
+Overleaf experienced a critical incident on July 1, 2026 affecting Git Access (git.overleaf.com), lasting 22h 58m.
+The incident has been resolved; the full update timeline is below.

 Started